skr3178/MikuMotionTools/README.md

 The system only extracts the 24 standard body parts defined in the mapping, not all 200+ bones.
 It successfully found and mapped:
 21 unique bones from the mapping
 3 additional body parts (spine2, spine3, left_hand, right_hand) that reuse existing bones

+18th Sept: issue with retargeted mapping.
+Motion viewer works well
+However, on mujoco the G1 right leg is struck or fixed.